RPellowski/GoDockerMySQLTutorial/README.md

 ## Caveats
 This tutorial may become stale as package location, distribution, management and UI commands change for Linux, Docker, Go and other components.

-Simple password hashing is used.
+Simple password hashing is used when saving in the database.
 Additional security measures used in a web application are not shown.

 # Workflow
 ## Docker
 ### Install Docker
 There are a number of methods that can be used to install Docker.
-One way is to install a `gitlab ci-runner`, which makes use of a single-line script for Docker installation.
-Another method is to follow instructions from Docker.
+One way is to follow instructions from Docker.
+Another method is to install a `gitlab ci-runner`, which makes use of a single-line script for Docker installation.
 Either way is relatively painless.
 See the links below for downloads.

 **Note:** When using Docker as non-root, add to the group permissions.
 ```bash